Control Node Placement and Structural Controllability of Water Quality Dynamics in Drinking Networks: Introduction and Paper Contributions

 \section{Introduction and Paper Contributions}

 ~ \IEEEPARstart{D}{isinfection} is a key process in the practice of maintaining water quality against bacterial growth and contamination spread in urban water systems.
-Operators of water distribution networks (WDNs) maintain sufficient disinfectant residuals, specifically chlorine in our study, across the network.
+Operators of water distribution networks (WDNs) maintain sufficient disinfectant residuals, with chlorine being the focus of this study, across the network.
 This is achieved through \textit{(i)} controlled chlorine injections at the treatment plant and \textit{(ii)} the strategic placement of booster stations at a number of nodes within the network.
 The placement of booster stations is constrained by the accessibility of network nodes and the associated costs, limiting the number of stations that can be installed.

 The traditional approach to solving the chlorine booster station placement (CBSP) problem is to determine the geographic locations considering various objectives: minimizing the chlorine injection mass, maintaining residual levels, minimizing costs, reducing byproduct formation, and/or ensuring timely response to uncertain contamination events.
 However, WDNs are complex systems where real-time operations and varying consumer demands lead to changing flow rates and directions, directly influencing the reachability and capability of chlorine injections.
 Consequently, the CBSP problem yields different optimal locations for each hydraulic scenario.
 The conventional method for selecting final locations for fixed stations typically involves choosing the nodes that appear most frequently across various scenarios.
 To that end, the majority of studies in the CBSP literature overlook critical theoretical and practical considerations.
 They often fail to thoroughly assess the coverage and effectiveness of booster station injections, where coverage refers to the ability of booster stations to distribute chlorine effectively across the entire network.
 Additionally, these studies do not adequately examine how this coverage changes under varying hydraulic scenarios within the WDN.
 Furthermore, they lack a systematic approach for determining optimal station placements that ensures sufficient coverage across multiple scenarios while adapting to the network's dynamic nature.